Somewhere in the courtyard of Solin Hall somebody throws a beer bottle and it smashes against the concrete.

 I had my first real sexual encounter on a cot at a Model United Nations conference in Philadelphia with a confused boy who had a girlfriend, and then I got home and wrote a journal entry about it.

 Four days after arriving at McGill my parents found the journal.
-My mother had been cleaning my room, found it, and read the whole thing, including the part about having sex with my high school boyfriend.
+My mother had been cleaning my room, found it, and read the whole thing, including the part about sex with my high school boyfriend.
 She immediately called my sister, who already knew, and she called me.

 I avoided all contact with my family in the weeks that followed.
 My parents tried to call twice, but I pushed them both directly to voicemail.
 They sent emails.
 I ignored them.
 Finally, in early October, one month after they had read about my first time, I called them on Skype.